OevreFlataeker/ida_tracereplayer/README.md

 - Select File -> Script file... to run the plugin's '__init__.py' file.

-- Click "Load trace" to load the text trace
+- Click "Load trace" to load the text trace (see example directory for an example trace file)

 - Double click a step entry to go to that step, use prev/next to go backwards/forwards.
 Enter step id and click "Go to" to jump directly to this step